COMMUNITY HEALTH WORKER PROJECT:

 Importance

-In 2025, Oregon’s breast cancer screening rate dropped from 74% in 2018 to 67%, and Washington’s from 76% to 63% (women 40+ years of age, who have received a screening mammogram in two years).
+Due to the effect of the pandemic on individuals accessing regular breast cancer screening, Oregon’s breast cancer screening rate dropped from 74% in 2018 to 67% in 2025, and Washington’s from 76% to 63% (women 40+ years of age, who have received a screening mammogram in two years).
 Breast cancer is a screenable cancer, and if caught at earlier stages, it could reduce harsh treatments, increase quality of life, and save more lives.

 The training will also include guidance on providing emotional support to a patient waiting for screening results and after a diagnosis.